Concept Deep Interview #02|Empathy with Mingei

 Watari

-I think it was during that time that there were many designs with extensive markings placed on the sides.
+I think that was the era when there were many designs with large marks on the sides.

 Egawa